-Our financial instruments consist principally of cash and cash equivalents, investments, accounts receivable, accounts payable and long-term debt.
+Our financial instruments consist principally of cash and cash equivalents, investments, accounts receivable and accounts payable.
 Our cash equivalents, accounts receivable and accounts payable have short maturities or repayment periods.
-Accordingly, their carrying values approximated their fair values.
-Our long-term debt had a fair value of approximately \$2.9 million and \$10.6 million at June 30, 2012 and December 31, 2011, respectively, which was determined using a model that discounts the contractual cash flows using a market rate of interest for an equivalent borrowing at the reporting date.
+Accordingly, their carrying values approximate their fair values.
+Our long-term debt, which was fully repaid in September 2012, had a fair value of approximately \$10.6 million at December 31, 2011, which was determined using a model that discounts the contractual cash flows using a market rate of interest for an equivalent borrowing at the reporting date.
 As a basis for considering fair value, we follow a three-tier value hierarchy, which prioritizes the inputs used in measuring fair value as follows: